 Most literary festival events take place in the A. K. Hinds University Center Theater on the campus of Western Carolina University in the scenic mountains of Cullowhee, NC.
 Some special events may take place in the John W. Bardo Fine and Performing Arts Center.

 Would you like to lend a hand during the Spring Literary Festival?
-We're always looking for students help represent, promote and facilitate the Literary Festival.
+We're always looking for students to help represent, promote and facilitate the Literary Festival.

 Whether you're recruiting other volunteers, spreading the word across campus, working a table in the UC, help deliver and mail posters and brochures as well as deliver books by LitFest authors to local libraries.
 During the Literary Festival, you may assist guest artists with book-signings, distribute and collect evaluations and help facilitate the overall execution of the LitFest.

 For more information, please contact Jeremy Jones, festival director.